rexresearch

 A jet propulsion system for a submersible vehicle, such as a

-the submersible.
-Generally, the propulsion system consists of a
+of the submersible.
+Generally, the propulsion system consists of

-propulsion system with a surface texture treatment greatly reduces
+a propulsion system with a surface texture treatment greatly

-Further, such an arrangement contributes to the submersibles
+efficiency.
+Further, such an arrangement contributes to the

-stealthy characteristics.
-An additional hub and set of high-speed
+submersibles stealthy characteristics.
+An additional hub and set

-blades capable of generating a supercavity may be added to achieve
+of high-speed blades capable of generating a supercavity may be

 US7373883